-Spirituality is a characteristic of a person as a huttan being that is profoundly inherent and does not deduce religious meaning.
-Spirituality in the workplace is characterized by an intense feeling of well-being, the belief that work is meaningful and has a higher purpose, awareness of harmony between one's values and one's beliefs and work, a spiritual connection with something greater than 20 eself, and a sense of connectivity and others for the same purpose (Afsar & Badir, 2017 Spirituality has been defined as the process of universal power, which rests within all of us into action.
+Spirituality is a characteristic of a person as a human being that is profoundly inherent and does not deduce religious meaning.
+Spirituality in the workplace is characterized by an intense feeling of well-being, the belief that work is meaningful and has a higher purpose, awareness of harmony between one's values and one's beliefs and work, a spiritual connection with something greater than oneself, and a sense of connectivity and others for the same purpose (Afsar & Badir, 2017).
+Spirituality has been defined as the process of universal power, which rests within all of us into action.
 Spirituality in the workplace does not necessarily involve a connection to any particular religious tradition but can be based on personal and philosophical values.
-Workplace spirituality is about meaning in their work, and a sense of conjectedness between co-workers (Ashmos & Duchon, 2000; Milliman et al., 2003).
+Workplace spirituality is about employees who see themselves as spiritual beings who need nurturing their souls at work, experiencing a sense of purpose and meaning in their work, and a sense of cannectedness between co-workers (Ashmos & Duchon, 2000; Milliman et al., 2003).
 This approach was used to examine the effect of workplace spirituality on IWB.